|

 (NH4)2SO4, NH4NO3

-ammonium chloride, ammonium sulphate and
+ammonium chloride, ammonium sulfate and

 ammonium nitrate are all